Last Updated on January 2, 2023 by Ellen Christian

-Marty and I generally spend Valentine’s Day at home watching enjoying our favorite movies.
-We’re homebodies and that’s perfect for us.
-To make the day a little bit special, we enjoy snacks and a Valentine’s Day mocktail like this Berry Sipper.
+To make the day a little bit special, make this Valentine’s Day mocktail Berry Sipper.
 It’s a healthy non-alcoholic drink that features raspberries and coconut water.

 Berry Sipper Valentine’s Day Mocktail